Easy DIY Christmas Pillow (From a Stocking!)

 If you love a cute holiday project, and something that takes under an hour to make, this Easy DIY Christmas Pillow (from a stocking!) will be right up your alley!
 Stockings aren’t only for the holiday mantel and this is one of those crafts that is super festive and no sewing machine is required… I adore these kinds of handmade holiday ideas!
 There is a full tutorial video below on how to make this pillow using your own Christmas stocking or a store purchased one and how to embellish it with a cute pom-pom or the tassel with the ribbon and wood beads.
 This cute Christmas pillow will really add a bit of holiday cheer to your home!

 This post contains affiliate links.
-Please see our affiliate and sponsor disclosure here.Want to watch the DIY video below with the sound off?
+Please see our affiliate and sponsor disclosure here.Want to watch the DIY video with instructions below with the sound off?
 Closed captioning is available on this video.
 After you press play, simply touch the CC at the bottom right of the screen, and select English to enable.

 Find the DIY stocking supplies here.

 To make this holiday pillow start by stuffing the inside of the stocking with fiber fill or poly-fill stuffing all of the way to the toe by hand.
 If your hand is on the larger sides, the easiest way to get the stuffing all of the way into the toe is to use the stick at comes with the fill or a dowel rod to push it all of the way to the end.
 Once the stocking is stuffed as full as you would like it, use a safety pin to pin the top together.
 If you want to make this more kid or pet friendly (so they can’t get to the stuffing.) you can hand sew by adding a straight stitch across the top of the stocking to make it more permanent.